Level Two - Lesson 15

 The first is determining which cards a player incorrectly manipulated.
 Manipulation, in this case, can refer to a variety of things

-There are many other situations where cards can accidentally move between hidden zones, or be looked at when they should remain hidden.
+There are many other situations where cards can accidentally move between hidden zones or be looked at when they should remain hidden.

-Sometimes it will be easy to identify what card is the problematic one.
-For dexterity errors, you’ll frequently see a single face up card, or a card that both players can agree doesn’t belong in play.
+Sometimes it will be easy to identify which card is the problematic one.
+For dexterity errors, you’ll frequently see a single face-up card, or a card that both players can agree doesn’t belong in play.

 However, sometimes a dexterity error can result in less clarity, for example, if a card is face down and among poorly organized resources.